Portland Housing Center logo

 Portland Housing Center has operated since 2003 as a mission-driven organization dedicated to expanding homeownership access in the Portland-Multnomah County region.
 The organization has brokered or funded over $1 billion in mortgages and served over 10,000 homeowners, positioning itself as an established player in first-time homebuyer support.
 The center combines traditional mortgage lending with comprehensive financial counseling and down payment assistance programs, reflecting a holistic approach to homeownership readiness.

-The organization offers a full suite of homebuying services including in-house mortgage lending (first and second mortgages), individualized homebuyer counseling through one-on-one meetings with HomeBuying Specialists, and multiple down payment assistance products including grants, loans, and matched savings accounts.
+The organization offers a full suite of homebuying services including in-house mortgage lending (first and second mortgages), individualized homebuyer counseling through one-on-one meetings with HomeBuying staff context, and multiple down payment assistance products including grants, loans, and matched savings accounts.
 They administer NeighborhoodLIFT, a Wells Fargo and NeighborWorks America-sponsored program providing $20,000 (or $22,500 for qualified professionals like teachers, veterans, and first responders) toward down payments and closing costs.
 The center also provides customized financial fitness education and maintains a loan payment portal for existing borrowers.

 Portland Housing Center distinguishes itself through its nonprofit structure and focus on sustainable homeownership rather than transaction volume.
 The organization explicitly emphasizes helping buyers "purchase a home you can afford and keep," suggesting a counseling-first model that prioritizes long-term success over origination speed.
 Their integration of education, counseling, and lending under one roof eliminates fragmentation that first-time buyers often experience.
-The staff includes both HomeBuilding Specialists and in-house loan officers with NMLS licensing (ML 4654, NMLS 268117, MLO 146882), indicating regulatory compliance.
+The staff includes both HomeBuilding staff context and in-house loan officers with NMLS licensing (ML 4654, NMLS 268117, MLO 146882), indicating regulatory compliance.

 Services & Features